Federal Communications Commission

 The Federal Communications Commission (FCC) is an independent agency of the United States federal government that regulates communications by radio, television, wire, internet, Wi-Fi, satellite, and cable across the United States.
 The FCC maintains jurisdiction over the areas of broadband access, fair competition, radio frequency use, media responsibility, public safety, and homeland security.

 The FCC was established pursuant to the Communications Act of 1934 to replace the radio regulation functions of the previous Federal Radio Commission.
 The FCC took over wire communication regulation from the Interstate Commerce Commission.
 The FCC's mandated jurisdiction covers the 50 states, the District of Columbia, and the territories of the United States.
 The FCC also provides varied degrees of cooperation, oversight, and leadership for similar communications bodies in other countries in North America.
 The FCC is funded entirely by regulatory fees.
 It has an estimated fiscal-2022 budget of $388 million.
-It employs 1,433 federal personnel as of 2022.
+It employed 1,433 federal personnel as of 2022.

 Mission and agency objectives

-As specified in Section 1 of the Communications Act of 1934 and amended by the Telecommunications Act of 1996 (amendment to 47 U.S.C. §151), the mandate of the FCC is, "to make available so far as possible, to all the people of the United States, without discrimination on the basis of race, color, religion, national origin, or sex, rapid, efficient, nationwide, and world-wide wire and radio communication services with adequate facilities at reasonable charges."
+As specified in Section 1 of the Communications Act of 1934 and amended by the Telecommunications Act of 1996 (amendment to 47 U.S.C. §151), the mandate of the FCC is, "to make available so far as possible, to all the people of the United States, without discrimination on the basis of race, color, religion, national origin, or sex, rapid, efficient, nationwide, and world-wide wire and radio communication services with adequate facilities at reasonable charges".

-Furthermore, the Act provides that the FCC was created, "for the purpose of the national defense," and, "for the purpose of promoting safety of life and property through the use of wire and radio communications."
+Furthermore, the Act provides that the FCC was created, "for the purpose of the national defense", and, "for the purpose of promoting safety of life and property through the use of wire and radio communications".